-Langham Hospitality Group has created their very own sustainability roadmap called CONNECT 2030.
+Langham Hospitality Group has created their very own sustainability roadmap called CONNECT.
 A roadmap with the vision to be recognized as trustworthy and forward-thinking sustainability leaders within the hospitality world.
-According to CEO Stefan Leser, it is their ambition to decrease their own environmental impact by 50%, to create a shared value community that operates with strong ethical business practices and provide a fair and equal environment for their employees.
+It is their ambition to decrease their own environmental impact by 50%, to create a shared value community that operates with strong ethical business practices and provide a fair and equal environment for their employees.
 The Langham Hospitality Group has reinforced their commitment to their corporate social responsibility by partnering with the certification program EarthCheck.
 The program provides transparent reporting of the environmental and social performance of hotels & resorts.
 Sixteen of the Langham hotels have received the EarthCheck certification and four of the properties have achieved Platinum status.
 The Langham London is the first luxury hotel in Europe to achieve the Platinum Certification with EarthCheck.

 4. Standing for green and conscious hospitality

 Ecomama Hotel proudly stands for sustainability in everything they do.
 From their furniture to heating and water supply to recycling.
 Everything is designed to be green and conscious.
-Guests are encouraged to adopt this mission too.
-When booking, 32% of travellers consider a brand’s social and environmental practices when booking.
+They encourage guests to adopt this mission too.
+In 2020, 32% of travellers consider a brand’s social and environmental practices when booking.
+By 2023, 81% of travellers thought sustainable travel was important and 78% of travellers planned to stay in eco-friendly accommodations.
 Ecomama’s dedication to social and environmental practices reaches outside of their own doors too.
 For every night a guest stays at Ecomama, €1 is donated to Niños de Guatemala, an NGO located in Guatemala, that provides quality education for disadvantaged children and to Artis Zoo.

 5. Making a real difference in the world